Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Rent eats a large chunk of locals’ incomes.
 Having said this, when you buy in the center of Budapest and target foreigners, you live in a different reality.
 International people moving to Budapest generally have higher incomes.

-In my 8 years of owning real estate in Budapest, I never had Hungarian tenants.
-I had Westerners, Koreans, well-off Eastern-block people, wealthy Africans and Middle Easterners.
+In my 9 years of owning real estate in Budapest, I never had Hungarian tenants.
+I’ve had Westerners, Koreans, well-off Eastern-bloc people, wealthy Africans and Middle Easterners.

 rent to income ratio in european capitals